 It is a common joke in many households, but where exactly do socks disappear to in the laundry?
 If you are responsible for the laundry in your home, you will be very familiar with the frustration of discovering that a pair of socks has turned into a lone sock over the course of washing and drying.
 You may have attempted to investigate the inside of your dryer to locate the missing socks, gloves or other small items of laundry which have mysteriously disappeared.

-While you may have been taught about the need to prevent lint from building up in the lint trap to help the machine work more efficiently and prevent fire hazards, you may have given little thought to the build-up of lint, fibers and missing socks which can block the dryer vents.
-Cleaning these vents is the only way to clear this accumulation and allow your machine to work more efficiently, reducing energy bills and the need for replacement parts or dryer vent repair.
+You may have heard about how important it is to prevent lint build-up in the lint trap.
+This is in order to help the machine work efficiently and prevent fire hazards.
+While that may be the case, you may have given little thought to the build-up of fibers and missing socks that get sucked up the dryer vents and block them as a result.
+Cleaning these vents is the only way to clear this accumulation and allow your equipment to function smoothly.
+Not only will this reduce your energy bills but also the need for replacing faulty pieces and undergoing a full-on dryer vent repair.